 }

-// Tool registration — each tool pulls user context from the store
+// One handler.
+Every tool pulls user context from the same store.

 const server = new Server(